 could cause serious impacts if introduced to Tasmanian waters.
 Some examples of aquatic pests and diseases that pose a threat to Tasmania include:

-- Soft-shell clams (Mya japonica) is a large bivalve marine mollusc and are native to the Northern Hemisphere.
-Soft-shell clams can grow up to 150 mm and is most commonly found in shallow sub-tidal and intertidal zones.
-The clam lives beneath the soil surface and buries itself up to 50 cm deep.
-It uses long siphons, which pump water for respiration, feeding and spawning.
+- Soft-shell clams (Mya japonica) are a large bivalve marine mollusc and are native to the Northern Hemisphere.
+Soft-shell clams can grow up to 150 mm and are most commonly found in shallow sub-tidal and intertidal zones.
+The clams live in sand beds and bury themselves up to 50 cm deep.
+They use long siphons, which pump water for respiration, feeding and spawning.

 - Didymo is a freshwater alga not yet present in Australia.
 It takes just

 one cell in a single drop of water to be spread between waterways.
 The cells

 multiply quickly to form massive blooms that completely smother the stream or

 lake bed.
 These algal clumps adversely affect water quality, aquatic